Bed Sheets

 silk clothing

-Image by Davis Vidal from Pexels
+Image By Davis Vidal From Pexels

 2. Eri Silk

-Eri silk is one of the more durable and stronger fibers within this list.
+Eri silk is one of the more durable and stronger fibres within this list.
 Because of its thermal properties, Eri silk can keep you both cool in the summer and warm in the winter.
 Eri silk is produced by caterpillars in North East India, Japan, and China.

 3. Art Silk (AKA.
 Bamboo Silk)